“Rustic Life” by Akseli Gallen-Kallela

 Gallen-Kallela painted this piece when he was just 23 years old.
 It was first exhibited in 1888 at the Paris Salon.
 Though it received good reviews, it did not sell at the exhibition.

 For many years, this painting was displayed in the living room of Gallen-Kallela’s parents-in-law.
 In 1907, he displayed it at one of his sales exhibitions.
-He listed it with a much higher price because his in-laws really liked the painting and did not want him to sell it.
+He listed it with a much higher price because his in-laws liked the painting and did not want to sell it.
 However, it was sold to the son of a wealthy Swiss banker as a gift for his wife.

 “Rustic Life” is based on a series of sketches that Gallen-Kallela made while he was staying in a crofter’s holding, named Ekola, in Keuruu on Lake Jamajärvi in central Finland.
 He was greatly inspired by the daily lives of the people that lived here during the harsh winters.